 After she graduated the Doctor of Chiropractic program in 2010 and completed all of her national board and state licensing exams, Dr. Helia moved to Jupiter, Florida and opened Jupiter Family Chiropractic in 2011.
 Applying specific manual adjusting techniques and blending her knowledge of Gonstead, Toggle, and Thompson techniques, she is able to deliver the best adjustment tailored for each patient.
 Over the years, she has taken care of athletes, seniors, expecting mothers and children with subluxation-based Chiropractic care.

-Dr. Helia Dashtkian is happily married and lives in the Jupiter area with her husband.
-They enjoy being involved in their community.
-She frequently volunteers with her church and connects with other health care professionals in the area to deliver the best standard of care to all of her patients.
+Dr. Helia Fanjul is happily married and lives in the Jupiter area with her husband.
+They enjoy being involved in their community and connecting with other health care providers in the area to deliver the best standard of care to all of her patients.